-Due to the many lighting features that our Rivet Counter EMD GP30 is equipped with, we have employed two DIP switches on the main circuit board.
+Due to the many lighting features that our Museum Quality EMD SD45X is equipped with, we have added a series of DIP switches to the main circuit board.
 These help with the DCC functionality of the lighting features.
-If your Rivet Counter model has factory sound, or you are installing an ESU sound or non-sound decoder, these DIP switches are to be turned OFF.
-See figure 1 to help with the lighting effects and only when using an ESU brand decoder (DCC & Sound Ready units come with the DIP switches in the ON position).
-If you choose to use a different brand decoder, the DIP switches should be in the ON position.
-Important Note: non-ESU decoders will only have partial access to the advanced lighting effects and will not be able to control the Power Pack that is part of the main board.
+If your Museum Quality model has factory-installed sound these DIP switches are configured for, use the ESU Loksound decoder that is installed and no changes are necessary.
+If you purchased a DCC & Sound Ready model, use the diagrams in Fig. 1 to set the DIP switches for either ESU or other brand decoders.
+Note: non-ESU decoders will only have partial access to the factory lighting effects without modification and will not be able to control the Power Pack that is part of the main board.
 When using non-ESU decoders, you will have directional headlights, lighted number boards, and white class lights (if equipped).
 Red and green class lights will not function with non-ESU decoders the same as when operating on DC power.